measure-sh/measure/docs/api/dashboard/README.md

 - App's UUID must be passed in the URI
 - Accepted query parameters
-  - `from` (_optional_) - ISO8601 timestamp to include crashes after this time.
+  - `from` (_optional_) - ISO8601 timestamp to include anrs after this time.
-  - `to` (_optional_) - ISO8601 timestamp to include crashes before this time.
+  - `to` (_optional_) - ISO8601 timestamp to include anrs before this time.
-  - `versions` (_optional_) - List of comma separated version identifier strings to return only those anr groups that have events matching the version.
+  - `versions` (_optional_) - List of comma separated version identifier strings to return only matching anrs.
+  - `countries` (_optional_) - List of comma separated country identifier strings to return only matching anrs.
+  - `device_names` (_optional_) - List of comma separated device name identifier strings to return only matching anrs.
+  - `device_manufacturers` (_optional_) - List of comma separated device manufacturer identifier strings to return only matching anrs.
+  - `locales` (_optional_) - List of comma separated device locale identifier strings to return only matching anrs.
+  - `network_providers` (_optional_) - List of comma separated network provider identifier strings to return only matching anrs.
+  - `network_types` (_optional_) - List of comma separated network type identifier strings to return only matching anrs.
+  - `network_generations` (_optional_) - List of comma separated network generation identifier strings to return only matching anrs.
   - `key_id` (_optional_) - UUID of the last item.
 Used for keyset based pagination.
 Should be used along with `key_timestamp` &amp; `limit`.
   - `key_timestamp` (_optional_) - ISO8601 timestamp of the last item.
 Used for keyset based pagination.
 Should be used along with `key_id` &amp; `limit`.
   - `limit` (_optional_) - Number of items to return.
 Used for keyset based pagination.
 Should be used along with `key_id` &amp; `key_timestamp`.
+- For multiple comma separated fields, make sure no whitespace characters exist before or after comma.

 #### Authorization &amp; Content Type